Reyhn3/ReflectorServer/README.md

-# Reflector
+# SimpleServer

 A super simple self-hosted web server that reflects any incoming request into the response.

-The purpose is to use it as a debugging tool with which to investigate HTTP requests by other applications directed at a certain endpoint.
+The purpose is to use it as a debugging tool with which to investigate HTTP requests made by other applications directed at a certain endpoint.